Planning and Operations

 Repricing delivery.
 If the model reveals that free delivery below $50 is unprofitable, the business can test raising the threshold, introducing a delivery charge for small orders, or offering free delivery only for click-and-collect.
 Each option has a different impact on conversion and customer behaviour, but now the decision is informed by actual cost data rather than competitor matching.

 Network design.
-If the model reveals that regional delivery is dramatically more expensive than metro, the business can evaluate whether distributed fulfilment (shipping from regional stores rather than a centralised DC) would reduce last-mile cost, or whether a regional DC or dark store would be justified by the volume.
+If the model reveals that regional delivery is dramatically more expensive than metro, the business can evaluate whether distributed fulfilment, shipping from regional stores rather than a centralised DC, would reduce last-mile cost, or whether a regional DC or dark store would be justified by the volume.

 Trace Consultants works with Australian retailers and FMCG businesses to build practical cost-to-serve models that drive better supply chain and commercial decisions.
+Our practitioners have built these models across grocery, specialty retail, e-commerce, and multi-channel businesses, which means the outputs are grounded in what the Australian retail operating environment actually looks like, not a generic framework applied from overseas.

 If you cannot answer the question "what does it cost us to serve a customer in each channel?" with confidence, you are making supply chain and commercial decisions without the most important piece of information.

 Start with the five largest cost pools.
 Allocate by activity driver.
 Map to channels and order profiles.
-Validate with your operations team.
+Validate with the operations team.
 The model does not need to be perfect.
 It needs to be good enough to reveal the patterns that your aggregate P&L is hiding.

 Planning, Forecasting, S&OP and IBP